code-423n4/2022-08-rigor/README.md

 5. `Builder` is invited to be a member of that new community by the `community owner`.
 They both have to sign data including the community ID, the new member address and a message hash (the message can be anything).
 The data and the signatures in the right order is required to call `addMember(bytes _data, bytes _signatures)` on the community contract.
 It will add the builder as a community member allowing its projects to be published in the community.

 6. Builder publishes his project to the community.
-It requires signing data that includes community ID, apr, publishing fee and nonce .
+It requires signing data that includes community ID, APR, publishing fee and nonce .
 Both `builder` and `community owner` have to sign the data.
 The signatures and data are used to call `publishProject(bytes _data, bytes _signature)` .
    Note that you cannot submit a project with no total budget.
 Therefore it requires at least one task with a budget > 0.

 7. **Optional** the builder can adjust the amount of the loan requested to a community by calling `toggleLendingNeeded(uint256 _communityID, address _project, uint256 _lendingNeeded)`